 How to apply

-The Linked Digital Future Initiative deploys a range of research, prototyping and digital literacy activities to foster discoverability, digital collaboration and digital transformation in the performing arts.
+From 2018 to 2023, the Linked Digital Future Initiative deployed a range of research, prototyping and digital literacy activities to foster discoverability, digital collaboration and digital transformation in the performing arts.
 Since 2023, the LDFI has gradually given way to the Artsdata Linked Open Data Ecosystem project.
 As the name suggests, the Artsdata project pursues the same vision of an ecosystem where multiple collaborators enable the free circulation of performing arts data.

 This project is funded by the Government of Canada and by the Canada Council for the Arts.